 “Not all disasters catch your eye.
-The ones that become real issues are distinct. (…) The disaster has to be on a certain scale for busy people to take the time to sympathise or pay attention. (…) The empathy can fade too. (…) If you compared several disasters that had occurred at similar times and with similar intensity, you realised that the scale of harm wasn’t necessarily proportional to donations or public interest.
+The ones that become real issues are distinct. (…) The disaster has to be on a certain scale for busy people to take the time to sympathize or pay attention. (…) The empathy can fade too. (…) If you compared several disasters that had occurred at similar times and with similar intensity, you realized that the scale of harm wasn’t necessarily proportional to donations or public interest.
 Some ravaged cities appeared in newspapers as a few short lines of text before being forgotten, while others received extended interest (…). “

 The Disaster Tourist by the Korean writer Yun Ko-eun is a fascinating, ambitious and unpredictable story.
 I have immensely enjoyed reading this book.

 The Disaster Tourist offers a thoughtful take on the issues of abuse, exploitation, and predatory behaviour in a workplace, the meaning of one’s professional life versus personal life, dark tourism versus responsible tourism, and perception of the Other in the disadvantaged communities and how one digests news about human tragedies.

 The story evolves around Yona who have been working for ten years as a programme coordinator for a Seoul-based travel company called Jungle specialising in holiday packages to the destinations affected by natural disasters.
 On the verge of losing her job, Yona is offered to take a trip to Mui, an island near the Vietnamese shore to review the destination and asses its profitability.
 She discovers the attempt to fabricate the disaster by the resort just to keep the destination profitable for the travellers.